-The Stakeholder Engagement Plan (SEP) will contribute to coordinate the engagement of all relevant project stakeholders, these include affected persons and other interested parties, and those who can influence the outcome of project or be impacted by the outcome throughout the project cycle.
+The updated Stakeholder Engagement Plan (SEP) will contribute to coordinating the engagement of all relevant project stakeholders, these include affected persons and other interested parties, and those who can influence the outcome of project or be impacted by the outcome throughout the project cycle.
 The purpose of the stakeholder plan is to present a strategy for engaging all project stakeholders to ensure that they understand the project and provide their feedback and input into the project.

-The Key Objectives of the SEP can be summarized as follows:
+The Key Objectives of the updated SEP can be summarized as follows:

-- Understand the stakeholder engagement requirements of Rwandan legislation; - Define procedures for the project stakeholder engagement such that it meets the Environmental Social Standard 10, International Best Practice and national and international regulations. - Provide guidance for effective and inclusive stakeholder engagement such that it meets the standards of International Best Practice; - Identify key stakeholders that are affected, and/or able to influence the Project and its activities; - Identify the most effective methods, timing and structures through which to share project information, and to ensure regular, accessible, transparent and appropriate consultation; - Develops a stakeholder's engagement process that provides stakeholders with an opportunity to influence project planning and design; the feedback from initial stakeholders' consultation has taken place as indicated under annex 8; - Describe the communication protocols and channels the project will use to communicate with the different types of stakeholders; - Establish formal grievance/resolution mechanisms; - To ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible and appropriate manner and format. - Define roles and responsibilities for the implementation of the SEP; - To share and informed stakeholders about the project objectives, the types of investments and activities that are going to be funded by the project, timeline, contractors, locations of works, environmental and social measures taken to reduce negative impacts to the public health, safety, land property, transit, etc.
+- Understand the stakeholder engagement requirements of Rwandan legislation; - Define procedures for the project stakeholder engagement such that it meets the Environmental Social Standard 10, International Best Practice and national and international regulations. - Provide guidance for effective and inclusive stakeholder engagement such that it meets the standards of International Best Practice; - Identify key stakeholders that are affected, and/or able to influence the Project and its activities; - Identify the most effective methods, timing and structures through which to share project information, and to ensure regular, accessible, transparent and appropriate consultation; - Develops a stakeholder's engagement process that provides stakeholders with an opportunity to influence project planning and design; the feedback from initial stakeholders' consultation has taken place as indicated under annex 8; - Describe the communication protocols and channels the project will use to communicate with the different types of stakeholders; - Establish formal grievance/resolution mechanisms; - To ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible and appropriate manner and format.

+- Define roles and responsibilities for the implementation of the updated SEP; - To share and inform stakeholders about the project objectives, the types of investments and activities that are going to be funded by the project, timeline, contractors, locations of works, environmental and social measures taken to reduce negative impacts to the public health, safety, land property, transit, etc and periodical reviews of the SEP based on findings; - To provide PAPs with accessible and inclusive means to raise issues and grievances and allow GoR to respond to and manage such grievances.